Mask Singer (French TV series): Panelists and host

 Following the announcement of the series, TF1 announced that the judging panel for season 1 would consist of Radio & TV Host Alessandra Sublet, singer Anggun and comedians Kev Adams and Jarry.
 Said panel remained for seasons 2 and 3.
 On June 4, 2022, it was announced that three new panellists would join Kev Adams for the fourth season in replacement to Jarry, Alessandra Sublet and Anggun : ventriloquist and stand-up comedian Jeff Panacloc, actress and comedian Chantal Ladesou, and singer-songwriter Vitaa; constituted the new panel of judges for season 4.
-Ladesou and Vitaa did not return in fifth season and were replaced by Élodie Frégé and Michèle Bernier.
-Frégé, Panacloc, and Bernier did not return in the sixth season and were replaced by Ines Rég, Laurent Ruquier, and Ladesou.
-Rég did not return in the seventh season and was replaced by Élodie Poux.
+Ladesou and Vitaa did not return in the fifth season and were replaced by Élodie Frégé and Michèle Bernier.
+Frégé, Panacloc, and Bernier did not return in the sixth season and were replaced by Inès Reg, Laurent Ruquier, and Ladesou.
+Reg did not return in the seventh season and was replaced by Élodie Poux.
 Poux did not return in the eighth season and was replaced by Michaël Youn.
 In some episodes, there is a guest panelist who joins the main panel after performing a song in costume.